 - some sinus surgeries are more extensive than others

-Your ENT physician is the appropriate person to estimate exactly how long recovery is likely to be in your unique case.
+Your ENT physician is the appropriate person to estimate exactly how long your sinus surgery recovery is likely to be in your unique case.

 That said, there are a few factors that may, in general, speed recovery along considerably.